-(3)Nothing in this section shall empower a district council to appoint any such area for taxis etc stand- Commont and can change (a)so as unreasonably to prevent access to any premises; Comment over time.
-The (b)so as to impede the use of any points authorised to be used in connection Councils is with a [F17local service within the meaning of the Transport Act 1985][F18or therefore currently PSV operator's licence granted under [F19the Public Passenger Vehicles Act reviewing the 1981]], as points for the taking up or setting down of passengers, or in such a situation and will position as to interfere unreasonably with access to any station or depot of work with NCC any passenger road transport operators, except with the consent of those highways, the operators; travelling public and (c)on any highway except with the consent of the highway authority; the trade. and in deciding the position of stands a district council shall have regard to the position of any bus stops for the time being in use.
+(3)Nothing in this section shall empower a district council to appoint any such stand- (a)so as unreasonably to prevent access to any premises; (b)so as to impede the use of any points authorised to be used in connection with a [F17local service within the meaning of the Transport Act 1985][F18or PSV operator's licence granted under [F19the Public Passenger Vehicles Act 1981]], as points for the taking up or setting down of passengers, or in such a position as to interfere unreasonably with access to any station or depot of any passenger road transport operators, except with the consent of those operators; (c)on any highway except with the consent of the highway authority; and in deciding the position of stands a district council shall have regard to the position of any bus stops for the time being in use.
 (4)Any hackney carriage byelaws for fixing stands for hackney carriages which were made by a district council before the date when this section comes into force in the area of the council and are in force immediately before that date shall cease to have effect, but any stands fixed by such byelaws shall be deemed to have been appointed under this section.
 (5)The power to appoint stands for hackney carriages under subsection (1) of this section shall include power to revoke such appointment and to alter any stand so appointed and the expressions "appointing" and "appoint" in subsections (2) and (3) of this section shall be construed accordingly.
 The legislation here is reasonably clear, though it seems to favour every other individual other than the Taxi driver.
 A clear point here though is that no number of actual rank spaces is mentioned.
-So under English Law we must presume that Reasonableness comes into play and in the Spirit of the Act the Law would presume that the Council would act reasonably and appoint 'Stands' or Ranks in suitable numbers to accommodate the increasing number of taxis it licences, and in places where they would be most beneficial not only to Taxi drivers but to the public.
-Prohibition of other vehicles on hackney carriage stands.
-(1)No person shall cause or permit any vehicle other than a hackney carriage to wait on any stand for hackney carriages during any period for which that stand has been appointed, or is deemed to have been appointed, by a district council under the provisions of section 63 of this Act.
+So under English Law we must presume that Reasonableness comes into play and in the Spirit of the Act the Law would presume that the Council would act reasonably and appoint "Stands" or Ranks in suitable numbers to accommodate the increasing number of taxis it licences, and in places where they would be most Comment area for taxis etc and can change over time.
+The Councils is therefore currently reviewing the situation and will work with NCC highways, the travelling public and the trade.
+Law would presume that the Council would act reasonably and appoint to wait on any stand for hackney carriages during any period for which that stand has been appointed, or is deemed to have been appointed, by a district council under the provisions of section 63 of this Act.